-Coronavirus and Business Interruption Insurance CoverageAdded by Lars E. Lundberg, Dane A. Bolinger in Articles & Publications, News on April 2, 2020
+Coronavirus and Business Interruption Insurance CoverageAdded by Dane A. Bolinger in Articles & Blogs, News on April 2, 2020

 The chaos of the coronavirus is beginning to hit the insurance industry.
 Concerned that the coronavirus may possibly result in a crippling amount of new insurance claims (similar to the influx of claims post-9/11), insurance companies are lobbying Congress for preemptive relief.
 On the other hand, businesses – especially small businesses facing the devastating consequences of government-mandated shutdowns – are looking to their “Business Interruption” or similar insurance coverages to help cover the loss.